Christopher-06/christopher-06/README.md

 ## 💻 Hobby Developer
 Hi,
 I'm Christopher, a computer science enthusiast based in Germany.
-Currently I work on these projects: Firt of all, I got a service called [Hive Discover](https://github.com/hive-discover) which analyzes a social network and recommend content based on user activities.
-For that purpose, I need an efficient database system to find similar float-vectors in huge datasets.
+Currently I work on these projects: First of all, I got a service called [Hive Discover](https://github.com/hive-discover) which analyzes a social network and recommend content based on user activities.
+For that purpose, I need an efficient database to find similar float-vectors in huge datasets.
 So I am developing [amableDB](https://github.com/Christopher-06/amableDB).
-The docker image can already be pulled and features like the knn-Search are available.
+The docker image can already be pulled and features like knn-Searching are available.
 Have a look at the documentation [here](https://github.com/Christopher-06/amableDB/wiki).
 Lastly, I started the [CryptoCoin](https://github.com/Christopher-06/Crypto-Coin) project to understand how blockchains/cryptocurrencies work.